Matthew Cox | Inside True Crime Podcast - Will Trump Go to Jail Is America Too Woke

 I agree.

-Even if you don't like Trump, like I would be, I would be super respectful, even though he's out there.
+Even if you don't like Trump, like, I would be super respectful, even though he's out there.

 He says some fucked up shit.